Overview

 The MA in Translation Studies at DCU is part of the European Masters in Translation (EMT) Network, which is recognised by the European Commission.
 This makes the MA programme highly prestigious in Europe.

-The lecturers teaching in the MA in Translation Studies at Dublin City University are well-known experts in the field of Translation Studies.
+The lecturers teaching in the MA in Translation Studies at Dublin City University are well-known experts in the field of translation studies.
 Many of them have strong connections to the translation profession and the translation industry.

 Our students are recruited by high-profile European public institutions as well as private multinational organisations.